 Manila – Hongkong

-My next flight was Manila to Hong Kong with Cathay Pacific airline.
-I went to the Cathay Pacific counter but it opens at 2pm so I had to wait.
-Since my husband already did a web check in for me, I just have to go to the baggage drop counter.
+My next flight was Manila to Hong Kong with Cathay Pacific Airlines.
+I went to the Cathay Pacific counter but it opens at 2 pm so I had to wait.
+Since my husband already did a web check-in for me, I just have to go to the baggage drop counter.
 I checked in my luggage to Malaga airport in Spain.
-While doing the process, I asked for all my boarding passes and she obliged with a ¨yes and a but¨, because she wanted me to pay my travel tax first.
+While doing the process, I asked for all my boarding passes and she obliged with a ¨yes and a but¨ because she wanted me to pay my travel tax first.
 I went pushing my trolley again LOL.